Parallel Weighted Random Sampling: Introduction

-However, there has been surprisingly little work on parallel weighted sampling.
-This paper closes many of these gaps.
-Table~\ref{tbl:results} summarizes our results on the following widely used variants of the weighted sampling problem.
-We process the input set $A=1..n$ on $p$ processing elements (PEs) where $i..j$ is a shorthand for $\set{i,\ldots,j}$.
-Item $i$ has weight $w_i$ and $W \Def \sum_{i=1}^{n}{w_i}$.
-Define $u\Def \log U$ where $U \Def \wmax/\wmin\Def \max_i w_i/\min_i w_i$. \begin{description} \item[\BPOne:] Weighted sampling of \emph{one item} from a categorical (or multinoulli) distribution (equivalent to \PWith and \PWithout for $k=1$). \item[\BPWith:] Sample $k$ items from $A$ \emph{with replacement}, \ie the samples are independent and for each sample $X$, $\prob{X=i}=w_i/W$.
-Let $s=|S|\leq k$ denote the number of \emph{different} items in the sample $S$.
-Note that we may have $s\ll k$ for skewed input distributions. \item[\BPWithout:] Sample $k$ pairwise unequal items $s_1\neq\cdots\neq s_k$ \emph{without replacement} such that $\prob{s_l=i}=w_i/(W-w_{s_1}-\cdots-w_{s_{\ell-1}})$. \item[\BPPerm:] Permute the elements with the same process as for \PWithout using $k=n$. \item[\BPSubset:] Sample a \emph{subset} $S \subseteq A$ where $\prob{i\in S}=w_i\leq 1$. \item[\BPRes:] \emph{Batched reservoir sampling}.
-Repeatedly solve \PWithout when batches of new items arrive.
-Only the current sample and batch may be stored.
-Let $b$ denote the batch size. \end{description} [3]{\ensuremath{\mathrm{isort}^{#3}_{#1}(#2)}} [2]{\isort{#1}{#2}{*}} [2]{\multicolumn{2}{#1}{#2}} When applicable, our algorithms build a data structure once which is later used to support fast sampling queries.
-Most of the algorithms have linear work and variants with logarithmic (or even constant) latency.
-Neither competitive parallel algorithms nor more efficient sequential algorithms are known.
-The distributed algorithms are refinements of the shared-memory algorithms with the goal to reduce communication costs compared to a direct distributed implementation of the shared-memory algorithms.
+[3]{\ensuremath{\mathrm{isort}^{#3}_{#1}(#2)}} [2]{\isort{#1}{#2}{*}} [2]{\multicolumn{2}{#1}{#2}} Table~\ref{tbl:results} summarizes our results.
+When applicable, our algorithms build a data structure once which is later used to support fast sampling queries.
+Basically, the results say that we can solve most problems with (optimal) linear work and logarithmic (or even constant) latency.
+More complicated formulas stem from the fact that some of the results reduce subproblems to sorting sets of integers.
+The exact bounds for integer sorting depend on the machine model and the range of the sorted keys.
+To quantify that, we define $u\Def \log U$ where\footnote{Throughout this paper, we use $\log{x}$ to denote $\log_2{x}$, and $\ln{x}$ to denote the natural logarithm $\log_e(x)$.} $U \Def \wmax/\wmin\Def \max_i w_i/\min_i w_i$ and use black box formulas explained in Section~\ref{ss:models}.

+We are not aware of previous competitive parallel algorithms or more efficient sequential algorithms.
+The distributed algorithms are refinements of the shared-memory algorithms with the goal to reduce communication costs compared to a direct distributed implementation.
 As a consequence, each PE mostly works on its local data (the owner-computes approach).
 Communication -- if at all -- is only performed to coordinate the PEs and is sublinear in the local work except for extreme corner cases.
-The owner-computes approach introduces the complication that differences in local work introduce additional parameters into the analysis that characterize the local work in different situations (\eg the last line of Table~\ref{tbl:results}).
-The summary in Table~\ref{tbl:results} therefore covers the case when items are randomly assigned to PEs.
-This simplifies the exposition and is actually an approach that one can sometimes take in practice.
+The owner-computes approach introduces the complication that differences in local work introduce additional parameters into the analysis that characterize the local work in different situations.
+The distributed part of Table~\ref{tbl:results} therefore covers the case when items are randomly assigned to PEs.
+This simplifies the exposition and is often possible in practice.